randelln/Vending-Machine/README.md

 ![alt text](screenshots/AppOpen.png "Home Page")

-- You will need to click on insert coins, any of your choice, and you will see the balance avaialable for use of buying products go up.
+- You will need to click on insert coins, any of your choice, and you will see the balance available for use of buying products go up.

 ![alt text](screenshots/AppUseCoins.png "Use Coins")